 We always have our Social Media “chicklets” at the bottom of our newsletters and webpage, but we wanted to make sure you are following us on our other platforms.
 The Build Your Library Facebook is our go-to social media site, and we post there frequently with cool Amazon products and book recommendations we think you would like, as well as all of our Read Aloud Book Club announcements, blog posts, full-year and unit study product releases and updates, and more.

 Our Build Your Library Instagram page regularly posts pictures and insider info about projects I’m currently working on or what I’m doing with my kids.

-Although not 100% exclusively Build Your Library related, our Arrrgh Schooling YouTube channel has videos about books and homeschooling – but let’s be honest – it’s mostly books.
-If you want to see what I’m reading, join my Arrrgh Booked Book Club (we’re going to be reading The Ballad of Songbirds and Snakes by Suzanne Collins in June!), or just want ideas for books to read (either for you for your children) you are sure to find something useful!
+Although not 100% exclusively Build Your Library related, our Arrrgh Schooling YouTube channel has videos about books and homeschooling, but let’s be honest, it’s mostly books.
+If you want to see what I’m reading, join my Arrrgh Booked Book Club (we are reading The Library of the Unwritten by A.J.
+Hackwith in June), or just want ideas for books to read (either for you or your children) you are sure to find something useful!
 We also have a BYL Twitter feed where I share links and information about BYL and homeschooling.
 Or you can stay subscribed to our email list and browse our monthly newsletters.

-I hope your school year is going well and possibly wrapping up!
-If you are looking for inspiration, here are some articles you might find helpful:
+I hope your school year is going well!
+If you are looking for some springtime inspiration, here are some articles you might find helpful: